Section 1: Studio Drummer for Various Recording Artists

 Recording Engineer: John Altman.
 Jesse King Studio musicians: Dan Nielsen – Bass Guitar, Scott Ebright – drums, Neil Breitbarth – Piano, Bruce Chasten – Lead Guitar, Jesse King on Elvis vocals.

 The music track above was made on a $30 Radio Shack portable cassette recorder sitting on the edge of the stage.
 This live jam session was played by the quartet comprised of Don Rigby – piano, Mick Sutliff – guitar, Dan Neilsen – Bass guitar, Scott Ebright – Drums.
 The owner of the Mabuhay Gardens nightclub On Broadway in San Francisco wanted the band to start the show early so restless customers in the front row of reserved seats had something to do while waiting for the main show to begin.
-So….the band “FAKED IT” with this impromptu jam!
+So….the band made an executive decision and they “FAKED IT” with this impromptu 6 minute and 53 second jam!

 Section 4: Drummer and Band Member with “The Ides of March”